9 min read

 AI use introduces a new infrastructure expense with an ongoing per-use cost.
 In higher-throughput environments, that spend can become comparable to the cost of a senior engineer when no limits are applied.
 A senior engineer running agents with large context windows can push API spend toward the fully loaded cost of hiring another senior.
 Our own usage measurements on long sessions, without using flagship models, came in at about one dollar per minute.

 After months of heavy agent use, per-developer spend often lands near two hundred to six hundred dollars per developer once you leave vendor starter tiers and start paying per token.
 On modest sites and apps we still recorded more than eight hundred dollars in under two weeks for a single developer without full-time stack immersion.
-A single modest prompt cost about ten dollars; the output was largely usable, still needed edits, and the invoice for that slice sat in the same band as senior time while we were also paying that senior to supervise.
+A single modest prompt cost about ten dollars; the output was largely usable, it still needed edits, and the invoice for that piece of work sat in the same band as senior time while we were also paying that senior to supervise.
 Run that habit for a year, and a small shop can approach twenty thousand dollars per engineer when agents are the default on every workflow.

 Widths are directional from vendor commentary plus invoices we actually saw.
 They are not GAAP audited.